OrchardCMS/OrchardDoc/Documentation/Developer-FAQ.markdown

 The Core modules are physically located under the "\src\Orchard.Web\Core" folder.

 ## What is a Module.txt file?
 This is the module manifest.
 It has to be present at the root of the module's directory for Orchard to recognize it as a module and load it.
 It is a YAML-format file.
+Please note that Dependencies are **case sensitive**.
 Example module.txt with all possible supported fields:

     name: AnotherWiki